Rosalía: 2018–2020: El mal querer and international recognition

 El mal querer was released on 2 November 2018 and debuted at number two on the PROMUSICAE chart.
 Presented as experimental and conceptual, it revolves around a toxic relationship described in the anonymous 13th-century Occitan novel Flamenca.
 The album was met with universal acclaim by music critics.
 Writing for The Guardian, head critic Alexis Petridis highly commended the album, giving it the highest rating and describing it as "the calling card of a unique new talent".
 El mal querer was listed in over twenty album year-end and decade-end lists by publications such as Pitchfork, Billboard and The Guardian.
 Rolling Stone listed it 315th on their 500 Greatest Albums of All Time list, making it the highest Spanish-language album in the list.
 El mal querer was later nominated for several awards including four Latin Grammys, a Latin Billboard Music award, a Latin American Music award and a LOS40 Music award.
-It won the Latin Grammy awards for Album of the Year, Best Contemporary Pop Vocal Album, Best Engineered Album and Best Recording Package.
-It also won a Grammy Award for Best Latin Rock, Urban or Alternative Album.
+It also won the Grammy Award for Best Latin Rock, Urban or Alternative Album.

 In 2019 Rosalía took part in the Pedro Almodóvar film Pain and Glory.
 She had previously contributed vocals to the soundtracks of Arde Madrid and Paquita Salas.
 In March 2019, Rosalía embarked on her first global concert tour, El Mal Querer Tour, to further promote El Mal Querer, with shows in South America, North America, Europe and Africa.